 From friends of stations with one train a week in one direction only, to those valued by volumes of commuters - 'all stations great and small' - Railfuture has recognised and rewarded them, and others.
 Learn more about all the award-winners and their achievements by clicking on links further down this page.

-Read our HEALTH WARNINGThe next Railfuture RUG Awards were planned to be presented in Birmingham on Saturday 27 June 2020, in the afternoon following our next national AGM.
-As that AGM has had to be cancelled so too have the RUG Award presentations, and the visits to nominees by Vice-Presidents in preparation for their judging panel planned for early-June 2020.
+The next Railfuture RUG Awards had been planned to be presented in Birmingham on Saturday 27 June 2020, in the afternoon following our next national AGM.
+As that AGM had to be cancelled so too were the RUG Award presentations, and the visits to nominees by Vice-Presidents in preparation for their judging panel originally planned for early-June 2020.

 The nominations received by the closing date of 1st March 2020 came in for all six award categories, from across all three nations of Britain, and from 9 of our 14 branches.
-Next steps, in view of the next national AGM being in the required May-July period in 2021, are likely to be a rolling-forward of the RUG Awards process by about a year.
-Already-submitted nominations will remain valid, and can be supplemented, ahead of a new closing date in early-2021 by when new nominations will also be welcomed.
+Next steps, in view of the next national AGM now being in the required May-July period in 2021, are likely to be a rolling-forward of the RUG Awards process.
+Already-submitted nominations will remain valid, and can be supplemented; new nominations will also be welcomed.

 What, no Awards this year?
 Correct.
 Changes to Railfuture's programme of national events include a review of the Awards timetable and the possibility that the next RUG Awards will be presented at the 2020 Annual General Meeting.
 More news here, and in Railwatch and Rail User Express, as and when known.

 In July 2019 the Cotswold Line Promotion Group honoured its founder Oliver Lovell, in whose memory Railfuture's Best New Group Award has been named since his death in 2013, in association with Great Western Railway.